idem-lab/conmat/tests/testthat/_snaps/generate-ngm.md

     Message
       A list of matrices, each <matrix> containing the number of newly infected individuals for a specified age group.
     Output

     Message
+      There are 16 age breaks, ranging 0-75+ years, with a regular 5 year interval Output

+    Message